 "During his first summer after graduation, the movie "Sands of Iwo Jima" came to South Bend.
 Being an avid John Wayne fan, he went to see the movie.
 It so moved him that the very next day he joined the Marine Corps.
 He spent the next three months in boot camp at Parris Island, South Carolina, and was then stationed at 8th and I Streets in Washington, D.C. as a Presidential Guard.
 After spending several months in Washington, he was transferred to Camp Pendleton, California, and trained with an 81mm mortar crew.
 Since he was the biggest of the crew, he was assigned to carry the base plate which was not an easy task.
 He was then shipped to Kobe, Japan, where he received several more weeks of training, before going aboard an LST and shipped to Korea.

 After leaving the Chosin Reservoir, the unit headed south and after a boat ride from Wonsan Harbor, they ended up in Pusan.
 After a brief stay in Pusan, they traveled through many small villages and ended up at Pork Chop Hill.
 Here again, the fighting was fierce.
-While serving at Pork Chop Hill, he received an emergency leave as his mother was very ill (dying of cancer).
+While under heavy fire there, he received an emergency leave as his mother was very ill (dying of cancer).
 He returned home and after his leave, he was stationed at Crane Naval Station in Crane, Indiana for six months.
 He was then transferred to Camp LeJeune, North Carolina as Battalion Supply Sergeant where he ended his enlistment".

 November 13, 1951: